Repetitive Strain Injury Stretching

 Treatment and Rehabilitation

-Having RSI can be a real struggle.
-It’s frustrating and painful, making it tough to enjoy your usual activities.
+Dealing with this kind of repetitive injury can be tough.
+It’s frustrating and painful, making it hard to enjoy your day-to-day activities.

-Stretching is super important for handling RSI.
-Along with stretching, there are some other treatments you might want to think about:
+Stretching plays a big role in managing these types of injuries.
+Along with stretching, there are other treatments you might want to consider:

 Remember, take it easy on yourself, and don’t hesitate to ask for help.
 Your well-being is important.